Why is it so important for a caregiver to use a Hoyer lift?

 - Exceptionally Versatile: No-tools folding design allows for compact storage.
 In the folded position, the Advance will stand in a stable position

-- Design: The triangular fold design ensures two very important functions:
+- Design: The triangular fold design ensures two essential functions:

 – The lift stands unaided when being stored or transported

 – The lift can be safely left with the knowledge that it will not become unstable while not in use

 - Oversized Handle: The big handle provides a large surface area from which the caregiver can maneuver the lift before use

 - Footpad: The push footpad has been designed to reduce the force needed to initiate movement when maneuvering the stationary lift in a forward direction.

 Caregiving can be challenging, frustrating, and highly stressful!